Science for all senses

 Tilman Pfau explains the spin board in the movie (only available in German)

-Caged atoms.
-Can physics be explained by chickens?
+Atoms in a cage.
+Can physics be explained using chickens?
 Robert Löw took up this challenge live on 8 February 2018 on stage in the Theaterhaus Stuttgart as one of seven slammers.
 All slams were presented in German.

 "She loves me, she loves me not?
 The quantum world offers solutions!